|Controller for 3-colour 80x7 pixel moving LED sign|

 - some text in red on the display, about 1.5A

-- Soldered a power connector on the center of the display PCB, on the footprint that was already present.
+- Solder a power connector on the center of the display PCB, on the footprint that was already present.
 This is now the main entrance for 5V power.

-- Added a Wemos D1 mini board, it is powered with 5V from the J1 connector, pinout:
+- Add a Wemos D1 mini board and connect it to the J1 connector of the display board, it is powered with 5V from the J1 connector, pinout:

 |J1 connector||Wemos D1 mini||Remark|